-Figure 2 John S. King, MD.
+Figure 2John S. King, MD.
 Presumed Ocular Histoplasmosis Syndrome.
-Retina Image Bank 2012; Image 421. \odot the American Society of Retina Specialists.
+Retina Image Bank 2012; Image 421. © the American Society of Retina Specialists.

 Treatment and Prognosis: Treatment is generally required only when there is neovascularization.
 Given that H. capsulatum does not seem to play a direct role in the development of POHS, antifungal agents are not used to treat POHS.
 However, injections of medications that inhibit neovascularization are recommended.
-These medications include bevacizumab (Avastin'), ranibizumab (Lucentis') and aflibercept (Eylea').
+These medications include bevacizumab (Avastin\), ranibizumab (Lucentis\) and aflibercept (Eylea\).

 Prior to injection, the eye is given an anesthetic drop or gel and is cleaned with povidone iodine; the injection generally causes minimal, if any, pain.
-Injections are initially administered monthly or less frequently until the neovacularization improves, as confirmed by OCT or FA.
+Injections are initially administered monthly until the neovacularization improves, as confirmed by OCT or FA.
 If neovascularization is treated early, before advanced scarring develops in the central macula, the prognosis for vision is generally good.

-Clinical Terms (appearing green within fact sheet text) Choroid (pronounced CORE oid): The layer of blood vessels and connective tissue between the retina and the white of the eye, also known as the sclera.
+Clinical Terms (appearing green within fact sheet text)

+Choroid (pronounced CORE oid): The layer of blood vessels and connective tissue between the retina and the white of the eye, also known as the sclera.

 Fluorescein angiography (FA): An imaging technique where a yellow dye called sodium fluorescein is injected into a vein in the arm, allowing a special camera to record circulation in the retina and choroid in the back of the eye.
 This test can be very useful in diagnosing a number of retinal disorders.

 Macula: A small area at the center of the retina where light is sharply focused to produce the detailed color vision needed for tasks such as reading and driving.

-Neovascularization: Excessive growth of new blood vessels on abnormal tissue as a result of oxygen deprivation that can cause vision loss.
+Neovascularization: Excessive growth of new blood vessels in abnormal tissue that deprives oxygen and contributes to vision loss.

 Optical coherence tomography (OCT): A non-invasive imaging technique that uses light to create a 3-dimensional image of your eye for physician evaluation.

-Copyright 2022/1 The Foundation of the American Society of Retina Specialists.
-All rights reserved.savingvision.org | 20 North Wacker Drive, Suite 2030, Chicago, IL 60606 | (312) 578-8760 THANK YOU TO THE RETINA HEALTH SERIES AUTHORS Sophie J. Bakri, MD Audina Berrocal, MD Antonio Capone, Jr., MD Netan Choudhry, MD, FRCS-C Thomas Ciulla, MD, MBA Pravin U. Dugel, MD Geoffrey G. Emerson, MD, PhD K. Bailey Freund, MD Roger A. Goldberg, MD, MBA Darin R. Goldman.
-MD Dilraj Grewal, MD Larry Halperin, MD Vi S. Hau, MD, PhD Suber S. Huang, MD, MBA G. Baker Hubbard, MD Mark S. Humayun, MD, PhD Talia R. Kaden, MD Peter K. Kaiser, MD M. Ali Khan, MD Ivana K. Kim.
-MD Anat Loewenstein, MD Mathew J. MacCumber, MD, PhD Maya Maloney, MD Timothy G. Murray, MD, MBA Hossein Nazari, MD Oded Ohana, MD, MBA Jonathan L. Prenner, MD Gilad Rabina, MD Carl D. Regillo, MD, FACS Naryan Sabherwal, MD Sherveen Salek, MD Andrew P. Schachat, MD Adrienne W. Scott, MD Michael Seider, MD Janet S. Sunness, MD Eduardo Uchiyama, MD Allen Z. Verne, MD Christina Y. Weng, MD, MBA Yoshihiro Yonekawa, MD EDITOR John T. Thompson, MD MEDICAL ILLUSTRATOR Tim Hengst
+THANK YOU TO THE RETINA HEALTH SERIES AUTHORS

+Sophie Bakri, MD Audina Berrocal, MD Antonio Capone, Jr., MD Netan Choudhry, MD, FRCS-C Thomas Ciulla, MD, MBA Pravin Dugel, MD Geoffrey Emerson, MD, PhD Roger Goldberg, MD, MBA Vincent Hau, MD, PhD Suber Huang, MD, MBA Mark Humayun, MD, PhD Ali Khan, MD Anat Loewenstein, MD Mathew MacCumber, MD, PhD Maya Maloney, MD Hossein Nazari, MD Oded Ohana, MD, MBA George Parlitsis, MD Jonathan Prenner, MD Gilad Rabina, MD Carl Regillo, MD, FACS Andrew Schachat, MD Allen Verne, MD Yoshihiro Yonekawa, MD

+EDITOR

+John T. Thompson, MD

+MEDICAL ILLUSTRATOR Tim Hengst